isc-projects/bind9/bin/tools/named-journalprint.rst

 into a human-readable text format.
 Each line begins with ``add`` or ``del``, to indicate whether the record was added or deleted, and continues with the resource record in master-file format.

+The ``-x`` option causes additional information about the transaction header to be printed before each group of changes.

 See Also
 ~~~~~~~~